Designing DDL Triggers

-- You have to determine which Transact-SQL statement, or group of statements, fires the trigger.
+You must determine which Transact-SQL statement, or group of statements, fires the trigger.

 Understanding Trigger Scope

 DDL triggers can fire in response to a Transact-SQL event processed in the current database, or on the current server.
 The scope of the trigger depends on the event.
-For example, a DDL trigger created to fire in response to a CREATE TABLE event will do so whenever a CREATE TABLE event occurs in the database.
-A DDL trigger created to fire in response to a CREATE LOGIN event will do so whenever a CREATE LOGIN event occurs in the server.
+For example, a DDL trigger created to fire in response to a CREATE_TABLE event can do so whenever a CREATE_TABLE event occurs in the database, or on the server instance.
+A DDL trigger created to fire in response to a CREATE_LOGIN event can do so only when a CREATE_LOGIN event occurs in the server.